 Top 8 hidden handy features of WordPress

 As a blogger, you have already made use of most of the features available in the WordPress.
 However, still there is a lot more to explore and learn in this well-featured open source publishing platform.
-Here in this article, we have listed the top 8 hidden features (which are actually not hidden, but you folks may be unaware) of WordPress which are pretty useful.
+Here at WordPress website builder, I have listed the top 8 hidden features (which are actually not hidden, but you folks may be unaware) of WordPress which are pretty useful.
 Bookmark it or jot down the following features in your notepad:

 This option is available at the top right corner of the dashboard, just below the Admin area.
 This drop down panel allows you to hide or show different things on a particular page.
 For example, when you are on the dashboard, you can show or hide at a glance, activity, quick draft and other options available there just by checking the corresponding check-box.
 Similarly, when you are in the post section, by dropping down the screen option, you can show or hide author, categories, tags, comments, dates and other options by checking the respective check-box.
 It also allows the user to set a fixed number of items to be visible on the page.